What is Rendang?

 Rendang is a rich and tender coconut beef stew which is explosively flavorful and beef rendang is the most popular rendang.
-Called “rendang daging” locally, it’s arguably the most famous beef recipe in Malaysia, Indonesia, and Singapore.
+Called “rendang daging” in local language, it’s arguably the most famous beef recipe in Malaysia, Indonesia, and Singapore.

-Beef rendang is of Indonesian origin, a much-celebrated concoction from the Minangkabau ethnic group of Indonesia.
-It’s often served at ceremonial occasions and to honored guests.
+Beef rendang is of Indonesian origin, a delicious concoction from the Minangkabau ethnic group of Indonesia.
+It’s often served at ceremonial occasions and to honor guests.

-I believe rendang was introduced to Malaysia when the Minangkabau settlers from Sumatra migrated to the southern part of the Malay peninsula during the era of the Melaka Sultanate.
+I believe the dish came to Malaysia when the Minangkabau settlers from Sumatra migrated to the southern part of the Malay peninsula during the era of the Melaka Sultanate.

-They are all absolutely delicious and best served with rice, or Malaysian coconut milk rice (nasi lemak).
+They are all absolutely delicious and best with rice, or Malaysian coconut milk rice (nasi lemak).

 I used boneless beef short ribs or stew beef.
 The cut of beef will ensure that you have soft and tender beef once it’s cooked.

-You have to cut the beef into equal-sized pieces to ensure that after the slow cooking, each chunk of beef is cooked to perfectly and infused with the aromatic rendang curry paste.
+You have to cut the beef into small pieces to ensure that after the slow cooking, each chunk of beef is tender with the aromatic rendang curry paste.